toptensoftware/VBoxHeadlessTray/readme.markdown

 * Added two new commands "Open VirtualBox GUI" and "Go Headless" that switch between the headless hosting of the machine and the main VirtualBox GUI.
 Note the machine needs to be saved and restored to perform this switch.
 * Reorganised the context menu a bit.

+### Version 3.2

+* Updated to work with VirtualBox 3.2
+* Changed version number to be in-sync with VirtualBox

 CommandLine Arguments
 ---------------------